OOH, FREE STUFF!

 Digital (JPG).
 8 coloring sheets in total.
 Zip file.

-But I have to admit… being interviewed can be really fun.
-I love getting asked unexpected questions that make me pause, think, and re-evaluate my life — or that trigger a memory or story that I’d almost forgotten.
+But of course, being interviewed is always super fun!
+I love getting asked unexpected questions that make me pause, think, and re-evaluate my life — or that trigger a memory I’d almost forgotten.

 Here are some recent interviews that I particularly enjoyed…